-The reported value of trademarks with an indefinite useful life amounted to SEK 27 million (25) at the end of the period and are attributable to the acquisition of RAL Diagnostics.
+The reported value of trademarks with an indefinite useful life amounted to SEK 27 million (27) at the end of the period and are attributable to the acquisition of RAL Diagnostics.
 There has been no write-down of brands during the financial year.
-The increase is related to exchange rate fluctuations.

-The closing reported value for customer relationships for the period amounts to SEK 46 million (46) and is attributable to the acquisition of RAL Diagnostics.
+The closing reported value for customer relationships for the period amounts to SEK 42 million (46) and is attributable to the acquisition of RAL Diagnostics.
 Depreciation for the period has been done according to plan.
-The unchanged book value compared to the previous year can be explained by posititive exchange rate fluctuations with a value corresponding to depreciation for the year.

-Other intangible assets mostly relate to exclusive rights to a patent portfolio SEK 30 milion (31) and acquired technology attributable to RAL Diagnostics SEK 10 million (15).
+Other intangible assets mostly relate to exclusive rights to a patent portfolio SEK 27 milion (30) and acquired technology attributable to RAL Diagnostics SEK 4 million (10).
 The license rights relate to a new microscopy technology, Fourier Ptychographic Microscopy.
 Depreciation has taken place in accordance with the plan.